-If the size of the property or building used to calculate the assessment appears to be incorrect, an appeals petition should be filed.
+If the size of the property or building used to calculate the assessment appears to be incorrect, the case will be processed through a prepetition conference.

-o Areas Vacant due to Building, Fire Safety or other Regulatory Codes o Buildings which are less than 80% Efficient
+o Areas Vacant due to Building, Fire, Safety or other Regulatory Codes o Buildings which are less than 80% Efficient

 Building square footage that must be legally kept vacant because of public regulatory codes is not assessable.
 In the event that the entire building must be kept vacant, or if the portion that can be occupied is smaller than the size of the parcel, the parcel is assessed.
-Incorrect assessments for buildings with such vacancies should be appealed.
+Incorrect assessments for buildings with such vacancies will be processed through the formal appeals process.

-Buildings in which less than 80% of the floor space can be rented due to atriums or other building design elements are considered inefficient, and their assessment is proportionally reduced.
-Details for calculating this reduction can be found in the brochure "How to Calculate Metro Rail Benefit Assessments" available from the SCRTD Benefit Assessment Office.
-If an inefficient building has been incorrectly assessed, an appeals petition should be filed.
+Buildings in which less than 80% of the floor space can be rented due to atriuims or other building design elements are considered inefficient, and their assessment is proportionally reduced.
+Details for calculating this reduction can be found in the brochure "How to Calculate Metro Rail Benefit Assessments", available from the SCRTD Planning Department.
+If an inefficient building has been incorrectly assessed, the case will be processed through a pre-petition conference.